 - a) Known cost factors.
 The proposed project can reduce cost of data center bridges by avoiding wasting memory. - b) Balanced costs.
-The proposed project does not change the cost characteristics of bridges.
-It operates independently of attached stations and does not impact station implementation. - c) Consideration of installation costs. - There are no incremental installation costs relative to the existing PTP and DCBX that will be used by the proposed standard. - d) Consideration of operational costs (e.g., energy consumption).
+The proposed project does not change the cost characteristics of bridges and attached stations. - c) Consideration of installation costs.

+There are no incremental installation costs relative to the existing PTP and DCBX that will be used by the proposed standard.

+- d) Consideration of operational costs (e.g., energy consumption).
 The proposed project can reduce operational cost by configuration automation. - e) Other areas, as appropriate.

-No other areas have been identified
+No other areas have been identified.